 This post contains affiliate links.
 If you click through and make a purchase, the Friendship Bread Kitchen may earn a small commission at no additional cost to you.

 This is an Amish Friendship Bread variation of a traditional Greek New Year’s cake called vasilopita, which has a coin tucked inside to yield good luck and blessings in the coming year.
 Infused with the heady scent of oranges and lemons, and topped with a glossy sugar glaze, a smattering of sliced almonds, or a dusting of confectioners’ sugar, this is a fun and festive way to ring in the new year.

 Vasilopita is served at midnight on New Year’s Eve in celebration of Saint Basil, who asked the women in his church to bake a sweet bread with coins inside.
 This was how he could offer charity to the people in his community without embarrassing anyone.
 I love this spirit of generosity, which dovetails perfectly with Amish Friendship Bread.
-In my research there are bread-like versions and cake-like versions–I opted for the cake version.
+In my research there are bread-like versions (dotted with sesame seeds) and cake-like versions.
+I opted for the cake version.